Why Companies Are Investing in Diversity within Tech

 Employee Demand for Commitment to Diversity & Inclusion

-In addition, as noted in Motion’s 2023 Tech Salary Guide, workers in the tech industry, especially millennials and members of Gen Z, are looking for companies that align with their values, and that includes fostering an environment that is more inclusive.
-With 70% of job seekers wanting to work for a company that demonstrates a commitment to diversity and inclusion, having an environment that is welcoming can become part of a business’s recruiting strategy.
+In addition, workers in the tech industry, especially millennials and members of Gen Z, are looking for companies that align with their values, and that includes fostering an environment that is more inclusive.

-Meanwhile, companies that don’t prioritize DE&I programs risk exacerbating the problem of The Great Resignation, with 50% of 18-28 year old tech workers leaving or wanting to leave a tech job because the company culture made them feel uncomfortable.
+Meanwhile, companies that don’t prioritize DE&I programs risk losing valuable members of their team, with 50% of 18-28-year-old tech workers leaving or wanting to leave a tech job because the company culture made them feel uncomfortable.

 Eliminating the Gap with Organizations Already Diversifying Tech